Local, state, and federal laws

 Timing of service

-Summons must be served at least three days prior to the date the defendant is required to appear.
+Summons must be served at least three days before the date the defendant is required to appear.
 Illinois Supreme Court Rule 102(b).

 Objections to service